What Is Mucus?

-When the mucus in stool is in large amount then an indication that a problem is at the corner or not necessarily a problem but rather take a close look at the symptoms.
-Also, an excessive amount of mucus in stool might be accompanied by other symptoms which may be a sign of severe health problems.
+When the mucus in stool is in large amounts then an indication that a problem is at the corner or not necessarily a problem but rather take a close look at the symptoms.
+Also, an excessive amount of mucus in the stool might be accompanied by other symptoms which may be a sign of severe health problems.
 Its symptoms are:

 - Changes in habits or bowel movements

 - Presence of pus or blood in most stools